 Also, being able to differentiate your product within a single brand is important as well.
 When you are creating several products within a type of product, you need to make the difference between one and the other apparent.
 The sports company Nike is a good example.
 Its line of socks is easily distinguishable, with names like Nike Everyday for everyday use, Nike Elite for basketball, and Nike Spark for running.

-Reaching a specific Submarket
+Reaching a Niche Market

 Certain audiences are on the lookout for a type of product that fits their niche.
-Having a specific audience in mind helps you determine the voice and tone you would use that will best appeal to them.
-The kind of branding that you want limits itself to appeal to a specific demographic.
+Having a specific audience in mind helps you determine the voice and tone you would use to best appeal to them.
+The kind of branding you want limits itself to appeal to a specific demographic.
 You can use a certain language, events they are interested in, and other concepts unique to this submarket in your marketing communications to achieve the best results.

-Illustrating the Product
+Creatively Illustrating the Product

 Don't miss out on the benefits that product branding has to offer, especially if your company already has a well-built brand.
 A unique personality and identity in each product address the psychological aspect of marketing, enabling you to enhance consumer trust by leveraging emotional connections between them and your customers.
-These associations drive the wheel of sales for individual brands in a broad range of products.